comcel1/new-books-now/README.md

-THEN I am presented with two inputs for an email address and a password and login button WHEN I enter a valid email address and create a password and click on the signup button THEN my user account is created and I am logged in to the site WHEN I enter my account’s email address and password and click on the login button THEN I the modal closes and I am logged in to the site WHEN I am logged in to the site
+THEN I am presented with two inputs for an email address and a password and login button WHEN I enter a valid email address and create a password and click on the signup button THEN my user account is created and I am logged in to the site WHEN I enter my account’s email address and pass`word and click on the login button THEN I the modal closes and I am logged in to the site WHEN I am logged in to the site
 THEN the menu options change to Search for Books, an option to see my saved books, and Logout